huggingface/blog/synthetic-data-save-costs.md

     output_simple.append(output_cl)
 ```

-Based on this output, we can now calculate metrics to see how accurately the model did the task without being trained on the task.
+Based on this output, we can now calculate metrics to see how accurately the model did the task without being trained on it.

 ```python
 from sklearn.metrics import classification_report